bictorv/panda/CHAOS.md

 You may also want to include the domain `Chaosnet.NET.` in your `RSEARCH` directives, to get shorthand addresses to all ITS hosts on Chaosnet.

 ### Chaosnet bridge
-You need to configure your [https://github.com/bictorv/chaosnet-bridge](Chaosnet bridge) to accept Chaos-over-IP from your TOPS-20 system, e.g. using
+You need to configure your [Chaosnet bridge](https://github.com/bictorv/chaosnet-bridge) to accept Chaos-over-IP from your TOPS-20 system, e.g. using

 `link chip` *x.y.z.w* `host` *nnnn* `myaddr` *mmmm*